-If you click the button, you cannot go back and change the answers in this particular assessment, but you can return to HEInnovate at any other time to access your previous results, continue or complete another self-assessment.
+When you have done this you cannot go back and change the answers in this particular assessment but you can return to HEInnovate at any other time to access your previous results, continue or complete another self-assessment.

 2.5 How to access the results of the self-assessment completion?